Data protection information

 D. Data protection information on visitor management

-With the following information, we would like to inform you as a visitor to our company about the processing of your personal data.
+With the following information, we would like to inform you, as a visitor to our company, about the processing of your personal data.

 Collection and processing of personal data

-(1) Your personal data will be processed insofar as this is necessary in the context of your visit.
-The data collected is collected and stored for the purpose of documenting current visitors to HEAG mobilo GmbH.
-The data is stored in writing so that the visitor’s request can be assigned internally and thus ensure that nobody gains unauthorised access to our company premises.
+(1) Your personal data will be processed to the extent necessary during your visit.
+The data collected will be stored for the purpose of documenting current visitors to HEAG mobilo GmbH premises.
+The data is stored in writing so that the visitor’s request can be assigned internally and thus ensure that no one gains unauthorized access to our premises.

-(2) The legal basis for the collection and processing of your personal data in the context of the visit may result from Article 6 (1) sentence 1 lit. a, b and/or f GDPR.
-Our legitimate interests arise from always knowing which external persons are where on our company premises for reasons of your personal safety and our business operations.
+(2) The legal basis for the collection and processing of your personal data in the context of your visit may be derived from Article 6(1)(a), (b), and/or (f) of the GDPR.
+Our legitimate interests arise from the need to always know which external persons are present on our premises and where they are located, for reasons of personal safety and operational security.

 Recipients or categories of recipients of the data